RafalJimi/spotify-app-example/README.md

 <br /><br />

 ## How to run this app?
-On the beginning - send me a message and then I'll send you file with env variables.<br /><br />
+1. Send me a message and then I'll send you file with env variables.<br /><br />
-Clone repository with `git clone https://github.com/rafalzzz/spotify-app-example.git`<br />
+2. Clone repository with `git clone https://github.com/rafalzzz/spotify-app-example.git`<br />
-Fetch all dependencies on the server side using `npm install` or `yarn install` and then go to the client client - `./client` and fetch all dependiences using also `npm` or `yarn`.<br />
+3. Fetch all dependencies on the server side using `npm install` or `yarn install` and then go to the client client - `./client` and fetch all dependiences using also `npm` or `yarn`.<br />
-Paste .env files on server and client side.<br />
+4. Paste .env files on server and client side.<br />
-Run app using `npm run start` or `yarn start`.<br />
+5. Run app using `npm run start` or `yarn start`.<br />
-Open http://localhost:3000 to view it in the browser.<br />
+6. Open http://localhost:3000 to view it in the browser.<br />